What is a Paralegal?

 I have been a legal secretary for over 20 years and would like to know how to go about getting paralegal certification

-As noted above, there are no “registered” or “certified” paralegals in BC.
+As noted above, there are no “certified” paralegals in BC or any certification process.
+There are only paralegal programs that offer a certificate or diploma when one has successfully completed the program.
 Ultimately, it is your employer who decides whether the position you hold at a firm is a paralegal position and a large factor in determining this would be the level of responsibility and complexity associated of the tasks you perform.

 What is the scope of a paralegal’s work?